dennisbartol/SQL-Summary/README.md

 <b>8.
 Backup and Recovery:</b> Implementing strategies for backing up database data and transaction logs regularly to prevent data loss and ensuring the ability to recover from failures or disasters.

+<b>9.
+Monitoring and Maintenance:</b> Monitoring database performance, resource usage, and overall health, and performing routine maintenance tasks such as index rebuilds, statistics updates, and database reorganizations.

 # Conclusion: